blueturtleai/gimp-stable-diffusion/stablehorde/README.md

 ## Installation
 ### Download files

 To download the files of this repository click on "Code" and select "Download ZIP".
-In the ZIP you will find the file "gimp-stable-diffusion-horde.py".
+In the ZIP you will find the file "gimp-stable-diffusion-horde.py" in the subfolder "stablehorde".
 This is the code for the GIMP plugin.
 You don't need the other files in the ZIP.

 ### GIMP